 Bruce and John said something like: "You can't expect Christianity to be relevant to people without making Christianity relevant to the scientific age."
 That statement just doesn't register as important to a lot of Christians.
 Another possibility why Christians, Jews, and others aren't bothered much is that technological progress is moving so fast that we human beings aren't able to develop a perspective and digest its negative spiritual consequences on society.

-To add complexity to us finding spiritual reality is hampered by what we individually believe is material reality.
+To add complexity to us discovering spiritual reality is this barrier: We are hampered by what we believe is material reality.
 Material reality is our brain's "best guess" at reality.
 Neuroscientist, Anil Seth, said, "Your brain hallucinates your conscious reality."

-People are making this observation: As our communication becomes more sophisticated, we seem less able to communicate with each other.
+People are also making this observation: As our communication becomes more sophisticated, we seem less able to communicate with each other in micro-details.

 What is needed to clear the air before spirituality can get through to us?
-Spindrift suggests: "Get past quantities of things to Quality.
-It's easy for quantity [measuring things] and the constant noise thrown at us to overwhelm Quality in the American culture."
+Spindrift suggests: "Get past quantities of things to the Quality of things.
+It's easy for quantity [measuring things] and the constant noise thrown at us to overwhelm the presence of Quality in the American culture."

-It's easy to get quantities of information from Twitter etc., but it's not as easy to get individual quality thoughts that don't have a mass media tinge to them.
+It's easy to get quantities of information from Twitter etc., but it's not as easy to get individual Quality thoughts that don't have a mass media tinge to them.
 Individualized ''Soul is the only real consciousness which recognizes being.''
-That sentence is one of my go-to quotes.
+That sentence is one of my go-to quotes for Quality.
 (Mary Baker Eddy in Rudimental, page 5)

 Again, science is good.
 It's that technologies and noises are creating opaque filters to spirituality, Quality, and religious values.
 Fortunately, there are some innovators, artists, healers, and inspirational people who go straight to the Quality.
 They are tincturing opaqueness with light.

 With exceptions, in our Twenty-first Century, there is a lack of moral distinctions that were previously provided by religion, parents, and friends in peer-groups.
-Also, partly because of the social media, there is little feeling-for, intuition of, or grasp of a divine Principle operating in human consciousness.
-What do Principle and Christ offer people of Earth?
+Also, partly because of the social media, there is little feeling-for, or intuition of, a spiritual Principle operating within our human consciousness.
+Hidden underneath the materialistic view of human existence, what do a spiritual Principle and Christ offer people of Earth?
 A moral compass to reference when there is confusion.
-Increasingly, our century has fewer symbols and institutions that reverberate for us the fundamental truths of being.
+Increasingly, our century has fewer spiritual symbols and institutions that reverberate for us the fundamental truths of being.

 With terrorism giving religion a bad name, and the adoption of technologies as mankind's primary desire, can we still have hope for spiritual values to breakthrough on the individual consciousness of some nonconformist human beings?
 Yes.
 There are some people who will surprise and inspire us with their talents for mankind.
-Mankind might even surprise us with more prayer-a-troopers.
+Mankind might even surprise us someday with a supply of more prayer-a-troopers.

-For more discussion about the diminishment of spiritual influences and values in society, see Question 12, on the FAQ page here. http://www.spindriftresearch.org/faq-answer-12.php.
+For more discussion about the diminishment of spiritual influences and values in society, see Question 12, [on the FAQ page here].